-For a local business it is hard to compete with the big names online, but if you are strategic in your approach and have the right tools, you can easily grow the visibility of your brand and increase your sales.
+For a local business, it can be hard to compete with the big names online, but if you are strategic in your approach and have the right tools, you can easily grow the visibility of your brand and increase your sales.

 Here are Four Steps That Can Help with Local SEO:

 Take Control of Your Online Presence

-We will start with a simple yet important thing that a lot of business owners ignore — business listing directories.
+We will start with a simple yet important thing that a lot of business owners ignore — Digital Knowledge Management.

 First, let’s figure out:

 Your digital knowledge is made up of the public facts about your business.
 This includes location-specific information like name, address, and phone number (also known as NAP data), along with more complex information like hours of operation, and whether or not you are pet-friendly.

 It appears, not only on your own website, but also across Google My Business, Facebook, Yelp, TripAdvisor, Apple Maps, Yahoo, Bing, and the rest of the search ecosystem.

 When the facts about your business appear consistently across a lot of sources, search engines and consumers both the trust the information more.
 Higher trust leads to higher local search ranking and can eventually bring an audience of eager and ready-to-buy customers to your doorstep.